7 Ways Obesity is Killing Your Pet

 It’s official: the majority of dogs and cats in the United States are fat.
 Well, overweight or obese that is; the distinction lies in the amount of excess body fat.
-If a pet’s weight is 10 to 15 percent higher than ideal, an official diagnosis of obesity is given.
-The Association for Pet Obesity Prevention‘s annual study found 52.7% of U.S. dogs and 57.9% of cats are overweight or obese.
+If a pet’s weight is at least 20% higher than ideal, an official diagnosis of obesity is given.
+The Association for Pet Obesity Prevention‘s most recent annual study, conducted in 2018, reported that 55.8% of U.S. dogs and 59.5% of cats are overweight or obese.
 It’s so common for American pets to be overweight that it’s ingrained in our culture through the politicized image of “fat cats” – smug, greedy and wealthy donors.

 Adorable as an animal’s Michelin Man folds may be to some, these extra pounds can have extreme impacts on the health and welfare of a pet.
 In 2014, a Canadian woman was charged with animal cruelty after allowing her cat Napoleon to reach 25 pounds, despite vets’ warnings.
 Unable to groom himself, Napoleon developed painful and extensive skin irritation that proved incurable; euthanasia was deemed the most humane option.

-A quick way to see if your pet may be obese is to feel their ribcage.
-If you can’t, it’s time to visit the vet for a more official weigh-in.
+Some quick ways to see if your pet may be obese are to feel their ribcage and look at your pet from the top down.
+If you can’t feel your pet’s ribs and you can’t see their waist when looking down, it’s time to visit the vet for a more official weigh-in.
 Luckily for you and your pet, obesity is reversible!
 Changes to diet, exercise and overall lifestyle can help pets to shed pounds.
 Take action now to ensure your pet stays at a happy, healthy weight – before it’s too late.

 1. Heart Disease

 The most significant obstacle for obese pets is their increased body mass.
-Although the animal may increase in size externally, the internal organs don’t and are forced to work harder to keep this bigger body going.
-An overworked heart pumps faster, leading to hypertension (high blood pressure), which increases the risk of developing dilated cardiomyopathy.
-This type of heart disease in dogs and cats is caused by thinning of the muscular heart wall.
-If left untreated, congestive heart failure and death will eventually result.
+Although the animal increases in size externally, the internal organs, like the heart, don’t get bigger and are forced to work harder to keep this bigger body going.
+An overworked heart pumps faster but cannot keep pace with the body’s circulation needs, leading to congestive heart failure.
+Congestive heart failure is manageable for a time.
+Eventually, though, the heart will give out, leading to the death of an affected pet.

 Treatment and prognosis for a pet with heart disease depends on its severity and the type of illness.
 As with most medical conditions, the earlier it is caught, the better chance a dog or cat has of surviving.